kevaundray/SmartContractChallenges/Neo/Install.md

   - pip install neo-boa

- *If you have two versions of python then "pip install -e ." may not work.
-Try "pip3 install -e ."*
+ *If you have two versions of python then "pip install neo-boa" may not work.
+Try "pip3 install neo-boa"*

  *It is highly likely that upon installing neo-python, neo-boa was also installed.*